thunlp/RE-Context-or-Names/README.md

 ##### FewShot RE

 You need clone or download [FewRel](https://github.com/thunlp/FewRel).
-You should use Bert as encoder and just need load pretrained model to finetune on the FewShot dataset.
+And use Bert as encoder and load pretrained model to finetune on the FewShot dataset.

 ```python
 ckpt = torch.load(path/to/your/ckpt)